 Originally native to radio, the situation comedy has been a staple of television programming since the 1940s.
 Thousands of sitcoms have come and go since then, but which ones stood above them all?

-Based on the reaction to our 50 Funniest Movies of All Time and The 50 Funniest Women of All Time lists, we have expanded the panel of voters in the interest of broadening the knowledge base of the decision makers.
+Based on the reaction to our 100 Sexiest Women on Television and The 50 Funniest Women of All Time lists, we have expanded the panel of voters in the interest of broadening the knowledge base of the decision makers.
 Here now, according to a roundtable of 8 panelists, are the 50 Greatest American Sitcoms of All Time.

 50. Reno 911!

 49. The Larry Sanders Show

-This HBO sitcom (who knew the pay cable station would produce such great original programming?) was a satirical behind the scenes look at a late night talk show with Gary Shandling in the title role, playing the Johnny Carson-like lead.
+This HBO sitcom was a satirical behind-the-scenes look at the late night talk show world, with Gary Shandling playing the Johnny Carson-inspired lead character.

 48. Police Squad!

-Police Squad! only aired for one season, but that one season is one of the most hilarious television seasons of all time.
-Leslie Nielsen once again proved to be the great comic foil as they skewered the police procedural show format.
+Police Squad! only aired for one season, but that season is one of the most hilarious television seasons of all time.
+The show featured Leslie Nielsen in his prime as they skewered the police procedural show format.
 Highly quotable and still funny to this day.

-This show about competing local Nantucket Airlines ran eight seasons on NBC (from 90-97) and made Tim Daly, Steven Weber, and Tony Shaloub household names.
-Created by the same team that brought us Cheers; Wings lived in the same “universe” as Cheers and Frasier, with characters like Norm, Cliff, Frasier, Lilith, and Rebecca visiting Tom Nevers Field via Sand Piper Air.
+This show about competing Nantucket Airlines ran eight seasons on NBC (from 90-97) and made Tim Daly, Steven Weber and Tony Shaloub bonafide television stars.
+Created by the same team that brought us Cheers; Wings lived in the same “universe” as Cheers and Frasier, with characters like Norm, Cliff, Frasier, Lilith and Rebecca visiting Tom Nevers Field via Sand Piper Air.